IBM/openapi-validator/README.md

 <tr>
 <td>The <code>files</code> configuration property corresponds to positional command-line arguments (i.e. <code>[file...]</code>).
 You can set this property to the names of the OpenAPI documents to be validated.
-If any filenames are also entered as positional arguments on the command-line, they will override any values specified in this configuration property.</td>
+If any filenames are also entered as positional arguments on the command-line, they will override any values specified in this configuration property.
+`input_path` is an alternative key for `files`.
+If both are set, `input_paths` will be used.</td>
 <td><code>[]</code>(empty list)</td>
 </tr>
 </table>